-Margot Wallström, former Swedish Minister for Foreign Affairs, introduced SIPRI’s Environment of Peace initiative during her keynote address to the ‘Workshop on Climate, Peace and Security: How to Operationalise Principles on Environmental Peacebuilding’, held in Seville, Spain, on 9–10 December.
+Margot Wallström, former Swedish Minister for Foreign Affairs, introduced SIPRI’s Environment of Peace initiative during her keynote address to the ‘Workshop on Climate, Peace and Security: How to Operationalize Principles on Environmental Peacebuilding’, held in Seville, Spain, on 9–10 December.

 ‘The security trends and environmental trends we see today are combining in ways that threaten the stability of societies and nations,’ said Wallström, who chairs the international expert panel guiding the initiative.
 ‘This confluence of security and environmental crises, together with a deficit of governance, is the jumping-off point for our project, Environment of Peace.’